fairyly/my-resume/README.md

 I have an Bachelor of Technology( B.Tech/ BE) degree.

-In spare time, I like reading book, surfing internet, watching movie and taking a leisurely walk outdoors.
+In spare time, I like reading book, surfing internet, watching movie and running,mountain and trips.